The Line 6 Digital Wireless Story

 Technology That Inspires Performance

 The Line 6 digital wireless story starts back in 1995.
 Like many great technology progressions, ours is rooted in a simple tale of a musician frustrated by his tools.
 Guy Coker, currently Principal Wireless Product Developer at Line 6, shared the frustrations of many musicians unhappy with traditional analog wireless.
-He convinced his employer—the owner of a small electronics company—to allow him to start designing a wireless system that sounded and responded just like a wired connection.
+He convinced the owner of the small electronics company where he was working to allow him to investigate how to design a wireless system that sounded and responded just like a wired connection.

 As Coker began his work, he identified the numerous challenges posed by traditional analog wireless systems: reduced frequency response, limited dynamic range, signal compression, interference, frequency restrictions and reliability problems.

 The result?
-The signal that arrives at the receiver is exactly the same as if it had traveled down a cable: 10Hz–20kHz audio frequency response and a wide dynamic range up to 117dB.
+The signal that arrives at the receiver is exactly the same as if it had traveled down a cable: 10Hz–20kHz audio frequency range and a wide dynamic range up to 120dB.

-Broadcasting in the 2.4GHz band, Line 6 wireless avoids interference from cell phone towers, TV transmitters and other white space devices.
+Broadcasting in the 2.4GHz band, Line 6 wireless avoids interference from cellphone towers, TV transmitters or other white space devices.
 Fully FCC compliant, Line 6 wireless is also free from restrictions, offering simple, license-free operation, worldwide.

-Recent platform developments include the integration of Cable Tone simulation in instrument wireless, and advanced microphone and EQ filter modeling in vocal wireless systems.
+Recent platform developments include the integration of advanced Microphone and EQ Filter modeling to allow vocalists to tailor the system to their voice, mic position, environment or style of performance.
 Channel counts have grown to allow up to 14 systems to be used simultaneously.
-And another recent feature, exclusive Digital Channel Lock™ (DCL) technology, locks out unwanted noise.
+Another recent feature, exclusive Digital Channel Lock™ (DCL) technology, locks out unwanted noise.
 “It’s like having the signal in a protective armor suit while it is in the air, ensuring that no outside RF noise can be heard through your audio,” says Coker.